bobbymander/azure-devops/README.md

 export ARM_SUBSCRIPTION_ID=9ae58088-2eab-4683-8358-02e573fca8ab
 export ARM_TENANT_ID=e48b486a-777d-49eb-9ae0-5d33b396cc2e

+All these are needed to run packer and terraform properly.

-4. Run packer as follows (will take time):
+4. Run packer as follows to create the server image (this will take time):

 packer build server.json

-5. Run terraform as follows (last step will take time):
+5. Run terraform as follows to deploy the web server (the last step will take time):

+# this ensures the Azure plugin is installed
 terraform init

-terraform plan -out solution.plan export MSYS_NO_PATHCONV=1
+# this ensures that the resource group is not created again as we've already created it
 terraform import azurerm_resource_group.main /subscriptions/9ae58088-2eab-4683-8358-02e573fca8ab/resourceGroups/bobby-web-project-rg

+# this creates the plan to create the deployment
+terraform plan -out solution.plan

+# this deploys the web server.  the export fixes a problem in finding the right resource group
+export MSYS_NO_PATHCONV=1
 terraform apply solution.plan

+# this destroys everything so we are not continually billed!
+terraform destroy

+### Customization

+In order to customize this web server for use you can edit the vars.tf file and change the entries there.
+There are entries for:
+  -prefix:  naming prefix to use for all the resources we create
+  -purpose:  tag used on all resources we create as all resources need tags due to our policy
+  -location:  the Azure location we are using for our deployment
+  -numVms:  the number of VMs you want to deploy for redundancy

-### Output
+### Output from packer and terraform
 The lengthy commands for packer and terraform take on the order of 5-10mins to run.
 Some sample output is below:

 bmand@DESKTOP-4S3G362 MINGW64 ~/src/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files (master)